Crimson Quill’s Appraisal #376

 Straight off the bat, we are in the finest company.
-The animated opening credits are a thing of unbridled radiance, complimented exquisitely by Dennis Michael Tenney’s rousing electronic synth score, and evocative of films such as Better Off Dead which sparked our imaginations and got the juices flowing from the offset.
+The animated opening credits are a thing of unbridled wonder, complimented exquisitely by Dennis Michael Tenney’s rousing electronic synth score, and evocative of films such as Better Off Dead which sparked our imaginations and got the juices flowing from the offset.
 It then proceeded to take its time getting to any incantations or executions and instead focused on establishing mood.
 Often it is remarked that Night of The Demons is too slow for its own good but I take great umbrage with that cop-out.
 It builds sustained tension and there are two reasons why this is so.

 Firstly, the cast is uniformly game, despite the fact that they over-exaggerate their nuances.
 They’re each impossible not to warm to and it kind of feels like we’ve been invited to a party with friends, before getting to watch them being slaughtered one by one and in all manner of grisly manners for additional glee points.

 Secondly, the ambiance created by Tenney’s attention to ominous detail, aside lustrous cinematography by David Lewis, is second to none.
 Full use is made of the building’s Gothic architecture, with dust-covered furniture and long, ethereally lit hallways drawing us deeper into the nightmare and demonic POV shots restraining us indefinitely.

 Another reason to adore Night of The Demons is a certain Linnea Quigley.
 This divine bubblegum scream queen first caught my attention in Herb Freed’s 1981 slasher Graduation Day.
 Ms. Quigley’s lovable turn was the best thing about that movie and she endeared herself to me effortlessly.
 I always did have an eye for talent, and the world endorsed my infatuation, culminating in an enduring career for her royal highness which is currently almost 150 credits strong and still rising.
 As Suzanne, Quigley encapsulates everything we love about her, and one particular scene has become the thing of horror folklore for damned good reason.